 - Fees and taxes — Your auto loan or lease will likely include fees that can be rolled into your monthly payments, like vehicle registration fees and taxes.

 - Loan term — Again, the average length of auto loans and leases has grown.
 Some auto loans have terms as long as 84 months — that’s seven years of payments.
-Generally, the longer the loan term, the lower your monthly car payment will be — but a longer loan term can mean more interest paid over the life of the loan.
+Generally, a longer loan term will mean a lower monthly car payment — but a longer term can also mean more interest paid over the life of the loan.

 If you’re looking to lower your car payment, you have a few options.
-You could increase your down payment so you don’t need to borrow as much.
+For example, you could increase your down payment so you don’t need to borrow as much.
 Here are some other things you could consider.